valentingol/deep-learning-installation/README.md

 ls /usr/local/cuda/lib64/libcudnn*
 ```

-Now if you accidentally remove your libraries, you can re-install them kickly with the files saved in your installation folder.
+Now, you can do the same things to install cuDNN 8.2.2 compatible with CUDA 10.2 in order to use Jax properly.
+Note that it is not a problem to cumul multiple cuDNN versions in the same CUDA folder, the frameworks will automatically use the versions they need without any conflicts.

 ### Set environment variables

-Now you must specify the path of your new libraries at the end of the `.bashrc` file:
+It is time to specify the path of your new libraries at the end of the `.bashrc` file:

 ```script
 cd